Airbus A400M Atlas: Operational history

 In August 2021, a total of 25 A400Ms were deployed by Belgium, France, Germany, Spain, Turkey and the UK to assist in the Kabul Airport evacuations.
 German A400Ms evacuated 5,347 people over the course of 35 flights.

 In September 2023, Royal Air Force A400M transported British search and rescue teams to Morocco after a M_{w} 6.9 earthquake had ravaged the country.

 In October 2024, the German Air Force tested the A400M's "mixed airdrop" capability at Scheuen drop zone at Air Base Celle, combining personnel and cargo drops from 400 meters at 220 km/h in different configurations.
 Overseen by BAAINBw, the trials built on earlier NATO-standard CDS pallet trials conducted during Grafenwöhr exercises in 2020 and confirmed the A400M's ability to deploy up to 4 metric tons of cargo and 108 paratroopers in a single sortie.
 Final military certification depends on further trials and data analysis, while Airbus certification has been granted.

+On 9 May 2026, a Royal Air Force A400M dropped a specialist UK military team that executed a first-of-its-kind emergency humanitarian mission, parachuting onto Tristan da Cunha, an archipelago in the South Atlantic Ocean considered to be among the world's most remote islands.
+The team was sent to treat a British national with suspected hantavirus; he was a local island resident who disembarked from the virus-hit cruise ship MV Hondius.
+Oxygen supplies at the island's hospital had reached a critical level.
+The territory normally operates with just a two-person medical team.
+Six paratroopers and two military clinicians from the 16 Air Assault Brigade launched the mission.
+Because of the specialised medical care required, an intensive care nurse and an intensive care doctor were strapped to paratroopers for tandem jumps.
+The team flew 6,788 km from RAF Brize Norton to Ascension Island.
+They then flew over 3,000 km to the drop zone, supported by mid-air refuelling from an RAF Voyager.
+Medics battled winds exceeding 25 mph to land safely on the island's rocky golf course.
+Simultaneously, an RAF A400M air-dropped 3.3 tonnes of vital medical aid and oxygen.

+In July 2026, a French Air and Space Force A400M was deployed as a firefighting platform to combat wildfires in France.
+The aircraft used a roll-on/roll-off firefighting kit from Airbus.